Roll Forming Blog

 • Automated pallet rails

-Without roll formed parts, warehouse distribution would not function at the incredible level that it does today.
+Without roll formed parts, warehouse distribution wouldn’t be able to function at the incredible level and capacity it does today.

 Roll forming is used extensively in the commercial food storage industry.
-All those refrigerators and freezers you see at the grocery store?
-Yeah, they’re built with roll formed components.
+It creates the components that go into refrigerators and freezers including:

 • Textured paneling for decorative purposes